-Purchase an additional 5% of flooring to allow for cuts and additional 10% if installing diagonally
+Purchase an additional 5% of flooring to allow for cuts and additional 10% if installing diagonally.

-WARRANTY NOTE: Installer should provide owner with one carton end label from product installed along with the pre-installation moisture content readings for warranty purposes.
+WARRANTY NOTE: Installer should provide owner with one carton end label from installed product along with the pre-installation moisture content readings for warranty purposes.
 Owner should retain carton end label and copy of invoice with product style name and style number for their records.
-Owner should retain excess flooring and store in a climate controlled area for future repairs in the event flooring is damaged.
+Owner should retain excess flooring and store in a climate controlled area for future repairs in the event of damaged flooring.